benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     sampler = MetropolisHastingsRandomWalkSampler(number_of_nodes = number_of_nodes)
     new_graph = sampler.sample(graph)

 The constructor defines a graph sampler, we sample from the Github graph with the ``sample`` method and return the new graph.
 Finally, we can evaluate the sampling by comparing clustering coefficient values calculated from the original and subsampled graphs.
+We overestimated the transitivity.

 .. code-block:: python